IBM-Cloud/ansible-collection-ibm/docs/ibm_is_image.rst

 Parameters
 ----------

-  encryption_key (False, str, None)
-    The CRN of the Key Protect Root Key or Hyper Protect Crypto Service Root Key for this resource

-  tags (False, list, None)
-    Tags for the image

-  operating_system (False, str, None)
-    Image Operating system

-  access_tags (False, list, None)
-    List of access management tags

-  href (False, str, None)
-    Image Href value

   name (True, str, None)
     (Required for new resource) Image name

+  source_volume (False, str, None)
+    Image volume id

-  deprecate (False, bool, None)
+  encrypted_data_key (False, str, None)
-    Set to deprecate.
-You can set an image to `deprecated` as a warning to transition away from soon-to-be obsolete images.
-Deprecated images can be used to provision resources.
+    A base64-encoded, encrypted representation of the key that was used to encrypt the data for this image

   obsolete (False, bool, None)